muathali/notes/docs/light/fcp.md

 - If you enter a period (.), it counts as two zeros: "00".
 - If you enter a number greater than the number of units available (such as 80 frames or 65 seconds), then the extra amount is converted to the next unit up.

-In the timecode display underneath the Viewer, you'll see the result calculate itself as you type.
+In the time-code display underneath the Viewer, you'll see the result calculate itself as you type.
 Here are a few examples:

 - +215 = move the selected edit point 2 seconds and 15 frames to the right
 - +265 = move the selected edit point 4 seconds and 15 frames to the right (in a 25 frames per second (FPS) timeline, where 2 seconds and 65 frames = 4 seconds + 15 frames)